 The Rotary Club of Chorley Astley

-The Club is supported by an enthusiastic Inner Wheel Club which is very much a part of our fraternity and gives much valued assistance in helping out with our various fund raising initiatives.
+The Club is supported by an enthusiastic ladies’ Inner Wheel Club which is very much a part of our fraternity and gives much valued assistance in helping out with our various fund raising initiatives.

 Fundraising is achieved through several events spaced through the Rotary year.
-Important projects are the Santa's Sleigh at Christmastime and a grand Oktober Bierfest which was held over three days during October 2015 and raised over Â£9,000 for our Charity Account.
+Important projects are the Santa's Sleigh at Christmastime and a grand Oktober Bierfest which is held over three days during each October.

 These events and activities are an important stimulus to the ethos of warm fellowship which exists between members.
 New members are always welcome and you can find out how to join here.
 You can learn more about Rotary and its work here.